 Colonel George St. Leger Grenfell, member of an illustrious family, has tried to make a name for himself in banking and war, but someone always failed.
 Being a wanted man in France and Morocco, Grenfell turned to selling his services as a soldier and fought in campaigns all over the world.

-Fighting for the Confederacy in the American Civil War, a war he claims he knows they’ll lose, Ole St. Lege’ because a legend to the people under his command.
+Fighting for the Confederacy in the American Civil War, a war he claims he knows they’ll lose, Ole St. Lege’ is a legend to the people under his command.
 During his time, Colonel Grenfell meets extraordinary people, and lives long enough to see himself become the villain.

 Zohar — Man of la Book